Projektgrupp01/Project_INTE/docs/TDD Dokumentation.md

 Can die.
 Should be possible to adjust stats with items, magic buffs, jobs, races

+Race functionality
+Has name of race that can be gotten with getRace() using a decorator

 NPC functionality
 Has Health
 Can lose health